Dedsec106/ADB.sh/README.md

 chmod +x ADB.sh
 ./ADB.sh

-«Ganti "USERNAME" dengan username GitHub kamu»
+«Replace "USERNAME" with your GitHub username.»

 ---

-⚙️ Persyaratan
+⚙️ Requirements

 - Termux
-- ADB terinstall
+- ADB installed
-- Developer Options aktif
+- Developer Options enabled
-- Wireless Debugging (direkomendasikan)
+- Wireless Debugging enabled (recommended)

 ---

-⚠️ Catatan
+⚠️ Notes

-- Fitur USB Auto Detect tidak selalu stabil di semua perangkat
+- USB auto-detection may not work on all devices
-- Disarankan menggunakan Wireless Debugging untuk hasil terbaik
+- Wireless Debugging is recommended for best performance
-- Pastikan izin debugging sudah diizinkan di perangkat target
+- Make sure debugging permission is granted on the target device

 ---

-🧠 Cara Pakai
+🧠 Usage

-Jalankan:
+Run the script:

 ./ADB.sh

-Lalu pilih menu sesuai kebutuhan:
+Then choose from the menu:

-- Connect ke device
+- Connect device
-- Screenshot
+- File management
-- File explorer
+- Screenshot / screen recording
-- dan lain-lain
+- System tools

 ---

-📁 Struktur Project
+📁 Project Structure

 adb.sh/
 ├── ADB.sh